Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 Use the *Account settings* page to manage existing subscriptions:

 1. Navigate to the *Marketplace*.
-2. Select **Subscriptions**.
-A list of Marketplace subscriptions is displayed.
+2. Select **Subscriptions**. *A list of Marketplace subscriptions is displayed*.

 Click on the subscription name to display the subscription details information.

-On the subscription details page, you have a link to the product, a link to the plan, and a link to the application(s) associated with this subscription.
+On the subscription details page, there are links to the product, to the plan, and to the application(s) associated with this subscription.
 Each application is a link that redirects you to the application details page.
-The bottom of the page displays the subscription history (requested time / last approval/rejection time).
+The bottom of the page displays the subscription history (requested time / last approval / rejection time).

 ### Terminate a subscription

-When you no longer need a subscription, you can terminate it so that it is no more available for requesting access to resources using that subscription.
+When a subscription is no longer needed, it should be terminated to prevent access requests to the resources that are using that subscription.

 1. Navigate to the *Marketplace*.
-2. Select **Subscriptions**.
-A list of Marketplace products having subscriptions owned by your team(s) is displayed.
+2. Select **Subscriptions**. *A list of Marketplace products that have subscriptions owned by your team(s) is displayed*.
-3. Search for the concerned product and open it: the subscription list is displayed.
+3. Search for a specific product and open it. *The subscription list is displayed*.
-4. Once you found the subscription to terminate, click **Unsubscribe** from the ellipsis menu to trigger the subscription termination.
+4. Find the subscription to terminate and click **Unsubscribe** from the ellipsis menu to trigger the subscription termination.
 5. The state of the subscription is updated to **Cancelled**.
-The subscription cannot be used anymore from the access request screen.
+The subscription can no longer be used from the access request screen.

-A cancelled subscription remains in the system in order to still be visible in Consumer Insights screens.
-Only the provider will be able to completely remove the subscription from the system.
-At that moment, the subscription will no more be visible in the Consumer Insights screens.
+A cancelled subscription remains in the system and is visible in the Consumer Insights screens.
+Only the provider can completely remove the subscription from the system.
+Once removed, the subscription will no long be visible in the Consumer Insights screens.